jessepav/lacygoill-wiki-backup/vim/autocmd.md

 Document that you can use a regular pattern, and not just a file pattern, as the pattern of an autocmd.
-This allows you to use lookarounds:
+This lets you use lookarounds:

 From `:h file-pattern`: